eiri/list_as_table/README.md

 ## Synopsis

 This is a simple module to present lists of proplists in form of ascii table.
-Nothing but a simple dev helper tool.

 ## How to install